Introduction to Facial Fat Transfer

 Scars

-Fat transer is successful for acne scars.
+Fat transfer is successful for acne scars.

-If you are looking for a non surgical option fat transfer is an effective way to achieve the look you want without resorting to surgeries or other types of cosmetic enhancement.
+If you are looking for a non surgical option, fat transfer is an effective way to achieve the look you want without resorting to surgeries or other types of cosmetic enhancement.

 If you’re considering fat transfer, book a consultation today to learn how we can help you achieve the natural look you want and bringing you confidence.